ViCCo-Group/frrsa/README.md

 #### _You say that every feature gets its own weight - can those weights take on any value or are they restricted to be non-negative?_
 The function's parameter `nonnegative` can be set to either `True` or `False` and forces weights to be nonnegative (or not), accordingly.
 #### _What about the covariances / interactive effects between predicting features?_
-The predictive effect of the interaction between features is not modelled.
+One may argue that it could be the case that the interaction of (dis-)similarities from two or more features in one system could help in the prediction of overall (dis-)similarity in another system.
+Currently, though, feature reweighting does not take into account these interaction terms (nor does classical RSA), which might also be computationally too expensive for predicting systems with a lot of features (e.g. early DNN layers).
 #### _FR-RSA uses regularization.
 Which kinds of regularization regimes are implemented?_
 As of now, only L2-regularization aka Ridge Regression.
 #### _You say ridge regression; which hyperparameter space should I check?_
 If you set the parameter `nonnegative` to `False`, L2-regularization is implemented using Fractional Ridge Regression (FRR; [Rokem & Kay, 2020](https://pubmed.ncbi.nlm.nih.gov/33252656/)).
 One advantage of FRR is that the hyperparameter to be optimized is the fraction between ordinary least squares and L2-regularized regression coefficients, which ranges between 0 and 1.
 Hence, FRR allows assessing the full range of possible regularization parameters.
 In the context of FR-RSA, twenty evenly spaced values between 0.1 and 1 are pre-set.
 If you want to specify custom regularization values that shall be assessed, you are able to do so by providing a list of candidate values as the `hyperparams` argument of the frrsa function. <br/> If you set the parameter `nonnegative` to `True`,  L2-regularization is currently implemented using Scikit-Learn functions.
 They have the disadvantage that one has to define the hyperparameter space oneself, which can be tricky.
 If you do not provide hyerparameter candidates yourself, [14 pre-set values](https://github.com/ViCCo-Group/frrsa/blob/0b6d7ab35d9eb6962bc6a4eeabfb2b8e345a9969/frrsa/fitting/crossvalidation.py#L142) will be used which *might* be sufficient (see our [preprint](https://github.com/ViCCo-Group/frrsa#citation)).
 #### _What else?
 What objects does the function return?
 Are there other parameters I can specify when running FR-RSA?_
 There are default values for all parameters, which we partly assessed (see our [preprint](https://github.com/ViCCo-Group/frrsa#citation)).
 However, you can input custom parameters as you wish.
 For now, see the [respective docstring](https://github.com/ViCCo-Group/frrsa/blob/0008ba45c44ac469624b99175672f241696c0b3a/frrsa/fitting/crossvalidation.py#L48) for an explanation of all returned objects.
-A more elaborate documentation is work in progress, see [#14](/../../issues/14).
+A more elaborate documentation is work in progress (see [#14](/../../issues/14)).

 ## Known issues